Dreemurr-T/BAID/README.md

 ```
 The images will be saved to `images/` folder.

 Ground-truth labels of the train set can be found in the `train` folder.
-However, since we are currently holding a competition in CGI2023, we cannot release the ground-truth labels of the test set right now.
+However, since we are currently holding a competition at [CGI-AIAA 2023](https://codalab.lisn.upsaclay.fr/competitions/12790), we cannot release the ground-truth labels of the test set right now.
 We apologize for the inconvenience.

 ### License
 The dataset is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)